garyd1234/Catcharr/README.md

 How to use:

-Download the docker-compose.yml, default.conf and the index.html and put them both in the same location
+Download the docker-compose.yml, default.conf and the index.html and put them all in the same folder

 ---------------------------------------------------------------------------------------------